janweinstock/or1kiss/README.md

 set simulator (ISS) for the OpenRISC 1000 architecture that supports the `ORBIS32`, `ORFPX32` and `ORFPX64` instruction sets.
 The ISS employs a decode cache to accelerate its regular interpretative execution and usually achieves around 10-50 MIPS.
-While the repository also privides a standalone simulator, `or1kiss` has been primarily designed to be embedded into system level simulators, e.g. SystemC and TLM based virtual platforms.
+While the repository also provides a standalone simulator, `or1kiss` has been primarily designed to be embedded into system level simulators, e.g. SystemC and TLM based virtual platforms.